erykjj/jwlmanager/res/HELP.md

 #####
 ### View (button)
 ######
-Shows selected Notes and Annotations in a **Data Viewer** window, from where text can be copied (and pasted somewhere else) or **saved as a CSV or TXT file**.
-Note that all files are Unicode UTF-8 encoded.
-If you open them in another application (MS Excel, for example), make sure to select the correct encoding.
+Shows selected Notes and Annotations in a **Data Viewer** window, from where text can be copied (and pasted somewhere else) or saved to a text file.
 #####
 ### Add
 ######